mrahhal/Migrator.EF6/README.md

     dotnet ef database update
     ```

-You might have to edit the db context's name after enabling migrations if there are errors, so do that before going on.

-**Important:** if something goes wrong between commands make sure to build your project first with `dotnet build`.
+The tool will automatically build your project but if something goes wrong make sure to build manually with `dotnet build`.

 As a final note, make sure your db context looks like this:
 ```c#